ahmedcodein/tictactoe/README.md

 The author then combins these basic constracts with the general logic of the game to create a step wise explanation as to how the code should be constructed.

-To some extend, the draft of the game logic converges reasonably with implemented code.
+To some extend, the draft of the game logic converges reasonably with the implemented code.
 The major disruption happens when the author introduces the modal reset message in the later stages of the execution phase (initially the plan is to go with confirm method).
+The introduction of the modal reset message has negatively impacted the quality of the code along the following dimensions:

+- Clean Code quality
+- Significant increase in the number of global variables
+- Time

 This is considered as one of the majors lessens-learned from this project.

 ### 2.5.
 Execution

-This section is devoted to describing the execution phase of the project.
+This section is devoted to describing the fourth phase of the development process, that is the execution phase.
 The section starts with listing the technologies used to develop the website.
-Then it presents the result of conducted tests using different test tools.
-Another subsection is included to explains some of the bugs found during the execution phase.
+Then it presents the result of conducted tests.
+Another subsection is included to explain some of the bugs found during the execution phase.
 This subsection also presents some of the issues that are identified which deserve some explanations.
 The section then concludes with a brief deployment, cloning, forking procedures.

 #### 2.5.1.
 Technologies Used